🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-There are countless companies online that sell delta 8 THC products, and many of them offer free delta 8 samples; all you have to do is pay for shipping.
+There are countless companies online that sell delta 8 THC products, and many of them offer free samples (delta 8 vapes, gummies, or tinctures); all you have to do is pay shipping fees.
 This sounds great; after all, who doesn’t want free delta 8?

-Unfortunately, companies that offer free samples often sell low-quality, low-potency, and even potentially unsafe products, to begin with, making their free samples a waste of time.
+Unfortunately, companies that offer free samples often sell low-quality, low-potency, and even potentially unsafe products, to begin with, making their free sample pack a waste of time.

-Worse yet, many of them are scams — unknowingly signing you up for a subscription you can’t get out of.
+Worse yet, many of them are scams — unknowingly signing you up for a subscription you can’t get out of or sending you products that are not federally legal.

 Here, we’ll explain why “free delta 8 samples” don’t actually exist, why you should be very careful with low-quality distillate, and what you can do to get a good deal on delta 8 THC instead.